lykskai/HodgkinAvatar/README.md

 ## Explanation of how the models work

-- The text model, TTS, and lipsyncing are all integrated within a single Colab notebook.
+- The text model, TTS, and lipsyncing are all integrated within a single Colab notebook (llama3_70b).
 - The files used for this integration are stored in drive, which are the following:

   1. FAISS index for the RAG Database